NOW CLOSED UNTIL NEXT YEAR _ OPENS 29th March 2025 - ONLINE BOOKINGS OPEN!

 The NTS Centre has two wee cafés on its site opposite the Monument and Loch Shiel.

-Find NTS Glenfinnan Monument online here
+Find NTS Glenfinnan Monument Visitor Centre online here

 Travel connections